JelmervanL/LAMAS/docs/index.md

     on the quest.

   - **Team Evil**
-    A team Evil member will wants to play a fail card to fail the quest.
+    A team Evil member will want to play a fail card to fail the quest.
     However, a member of team Evil will take into consideration that playing a fail card can result in the identity of both Evil members being discovered by a team Good member.
 If this can happen, they